omaresmael/merge-base-branch/README.md

-# update pull requests action
+# Merge base branch action

 GitHub Action to update pull requests' branches with the Head of the base branch by Merging the base branch into the pr's branch